Fellowship-Wide Services (F.W.S.)

 The Question:

 We are not meant to be anonymous to each other.
 The Eleventh Tradition states it is at the level of press, radio, TV or film.
-However, there seems to be an element of shame and about who we really are.
+However, there seems to be an element of shame and secrecy about who we really are.
 And it is this element that keeps many of us anonymous.
-To the men and women I have sponsored, and the men and women I attend with, I make it clear that they have my permission to tell anyone that I am in this program and they are free to use my full name, my phone numbers and any other information they deem helpful to anyone.
+To the men and women I have sponsored, and the men and women I attend meetings with, I make it clear that they have my permission to tell anyone that I am in this program and they are free to use my full name, my phone numbers and any other information they deem helpful to anyone.
 Some years ago I got a call from a man in another state who had been to some meetings where I live.
 He had moved twice since then.
 He was in trouble and really needed to talk to someone.
-Mine was the only last name he knew and he was able to me.
+Mine was the only last name he knew and he was able to contact me.
 We talked about his situation and I got him in contact with some local S.L.A.A. members.

 Regarding mentioning our sponsor’s name to another member; I see no violation of Tradition 11.
 My reasoning is this; I am not ashamed of my sponsor and am proud to be associated with him.
 Also, someone might be talking with me about finding a sponsor and I can recommend my sponsor to that person.
 Of course, I have to realize that there might be some sponsors who would not wish to have their identity revealed for some reason known only to them.
 In the case my sponsor asked that I not reveal his name, I am bound by respect to follow his request.
 Regarding mentioning other member’s names to m sponsor; I also find no violation in this case for the same reasons stated above.
 I just need to be careful not to share another’s personal stuff.